-The following procedures will apply to absences:
+The following procedures apply to absences:

 - 1. The office will maintain an accurate record of attendance and tardiness.
 The record will appear on report cards. - 2.
 If a student is present for at least 3 hours of the school day, he/she will be counted as present.
-A student must be in attendance for a minimum of three (3) hours in order to be eligible to participate in extra -curricular activities (e.g. sports, etc.) on that specific day. - 3.
+A student must be in attendance for a minimum of three (3) hours in order to be eligible to participate in extracurricular activities (e.g. sports, etc.) on that specific day. - 3.
 If a student is ill, homework assignments can be requested from his/her teacher via email.
 If you need to call the office for homework assignments, please provide the names of the teacher from whom you need assignments. - 4.
-Generally, students will have 2 days for each day absent to make up work, provided the absence is excused.
+Generally, students will have 2 days for each day absent to make up work, provided the absence is an excused absence.
 For pre-arranged absences, tests and projects that were scheduled prior to a student's absence will be due the day of the student's return to class.
 However, make-up tests may be given at the time deemed appropriate by the teacher.
-Assignments and tests that are not made up in the allotted time frame will be counted as a "zero" in the grade- book.
+Assignments and tests that are not made up in the allotted time frame will be counted as a zero.
 Students must have a written excuse from the parent verifying the reason for the absence.
 Students who are absent more than two days due to an illness must secure a written doctor's excuse.
 If a written excuse is not received within two days after the absence, it will be unexcused. - 5.
-Excessive absences both (excused and unexcused) will be considered a serious detriment to a pupil's progress.
-Accumulated absences of 30 days or more will automatically result in the pupil's retention in grade level unless exception is made by the Administrator due to extenuating circumstances.
+Excessive absences both (excused and unexcused) are a serious detriment to a pupil's progress.
+Accumulated absences exceeding 15 days (3 weeks) will result in an automatic attendance review by the Administrator and a formal notice to the family of a potential grade retention.
+Accumulated absences exceeding 20 days (4 weeks) will result in the pupil's retention in grade level unless exception is made by the Administrator due to extenuating circumstances.
 Extenuating circumstances will include extended illnesses and accidents during which time school work has been essentially maintained.
 In addition, students who miss 30 or more class periods in a particular subject area will fail that subject for the school year.
 Students who accumulate 20 or more unexcused absences (including absences from unexcused tardies) may not be permitted to reenroll the following school year.